ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 | 110 | 6E | 0110 1110 |
 | 127 | 7F | 0111 1111 |

-The memory capacity is the same when you use SMR and the ones' complement.
+The memory capacity is the same when you switch from SMR to the ones' complement.
 One byte can store numbers from -127 to 127 in both cases.

 How did inverting the bits of negative numbers solve the adder problem?
 Let's come back to our example with adding 10 and -5.
 First, you should represent them in the ones' complement this way:
 {line-numbers: false}